 Early solids

-If your baby started solid foods very early; some fruits and vegetables can bind with the iron in human milk before a baby has a chance to absorb it and iron stores may drop (Womanly Art, 2010).
+If a baby started solid foods very early; some fruits and vegetables can bind with the iron in breast milk before the infant has a chance to absorb it and iron stores may drop.22

 Cows’ milk